 A LiFePO4 battery uses the same constant current and constant voltage stages as the SLA battery.
 Even though these two stages are similar and perform the same function, the advantage of the LiFePO4 battery is that the rate of charge can be much higher, making the charge time much faster.

 Where they become different in charging profiles is Stage 3.
 A lithium battery does not need a float charge like lead acid.
-In long-term storage applications, a lithium battery should not be stored at 100% SOC, and therefore can be maintained with a full cycle (charged and discharged) once every 6 – 12 months to 30% – 70% SOC.
+In long-term storage applications, a lithium battery should not be stored at 100% SOC, and therefore can be maintained with a full cycle (charged and discharged) once every 6 – 12 months and then storage charged to only 50% SoC.

 LITHIUM BATTERY CHARGING CHARACTERISTICS